 Current hiring status: Thank you so much for your interest in working with us.
 We are currently hiring for the following position(s).
 Please email detailed resume with cover letter to HR@preeclampsia.org with the position name in the subject line to apply.
 Further instructions will be sent.

-Eleni Z. Tsigas is the CEO of the Preeclampsia Foundation and member of the Board of Directors for Preeclampsia Foundation Canada.
-As a preeclampsia survivor herself, Eleni is a relentless champion for the improvement of patient and provider education and practices, for the catalytic role that patients can have to advance the science and status of maternal-infant health, and for the progress that can be realized by building global partnerships to improve patient outcomes.
+Eleni Z. Tsigas (eh-LEN-ee SEE-gus) is the CEO of the Preeclampsia Foundation and member of the Board of Directors for Preeclampsia Foundation Canada.
+As a two-time preeclampsia survivor herself, Eleni is a relentless champion for the improvement of patient and provider education and practices, for the catalytic role that patients can have to advance the science and status of maternal-infant health, and for the progress that can be realized by building global partnerships to improve patient outcomes.

 With over 20 years in healthcare leadership, Valerie Holloway began her career in hospital public relations.
 She has served as a physician relations coordinator advancing to Director, Corporate Vice-president of Marketing, System Vice-president of Customer Service, and Vice-president at a 500-bed major medical center with oversight for quality, patient satisfaction, ancillary service departments, and volunteer services.

 In addition to her healthcare experience, Valerie has worked in fundraising and not-for-profit management and served as a consultant in strategic planning and a leadership coach.
 She holds a bachelor’s degree in Speech Communication from the University of Southern Mississippi and a master’s degree in Management and Leadership from Webster University.

 Valerie lives in Melbourne, Florida with husband Darrell, an aerospace engineer, has an adult daughter who works in maternal health, and recently became a grandmother.